honestbee/honestbee.github.io/_posts/2017-07-20-drone-helm-repository.markdown

 Once a Chart repository has been configured, we can use it with helm.

-To illustrate how we use a Helm Repository, lets see go through the manual steps first.
+To illustrate how we use a Helm Repository, lets go through the manual steps first.

 The repository has to be added to our Helm configuration: